-Therefore, it is stipulated in the study design, that the cognitive and ontological (framework) premise of transdisciplinary educational communication in the digital realm (TECDR) is informed by the following dimensions: 1) the transdisciplinary dimension of ECDR, disclosed through the mutual transformative potential of information and modern technology, as "knowledge in a scientific sense can lag only slightly behind this world transformation because knowledge becomes transformed in the process" [17]; 2) the universal dimension of TECDR, disclosed through the pervasive, ubiquitous nature of humanitarian and linguistic (especially multi-cultural) knowledge applicability, as "science and technology revolutionize our lives, but memory, tradition and myth frame our response" [32]; 3) the interoperable dimension of TECDR, informed by the underlying anthropocentrism of linguistic knowledge and skills, providing the interface for development and application of skills and activities across different domains, as "a human is a nexus of existential horizons" [22].
+Therefore, it is stipulated in the study design, that the cognitive and ontological (framework) premise of metatansformation of digital education is informed by the following dimensions: 1) the metadisciplinary dimension, disclosed through the mutual transformative potential of information and modern technology, as "knowledge in a scientific sense can lag only slightly behind this world transformation because knowledge becomes transformed in the process" [17]; 2) the universal dimension, disclosed through the pervasive, ubiquitous nature of humanitarian and linguistic (especially multi-cultural) knowledge applicability, as "science and technology revolutionize our lives, but memory, tradition and myth frame our response" [32]; 3) the interoperable dimension, informed by the underlying anthropocentrism of linguistic knowledge and skills, providing the interface for development and application of skills and activities across different domains, as "a human is a nexus of existential horizons" [22].

-The result of a fundamental Technosphere shift in the sphere of Education, induced by the COVID-19 pandemic development and enhanced by continuous iterative digitalization measures, was the need to take quick comprehensive action [29; 36] in order to achieve such desirable results: in order to achieve such desirable results: a) To activate comprehensive transdisciplinary domains and corresponding interdisciplinary skillsets, otherwise latent or underutilized in the educational process; b) To enhance the scope of communication skills beyond the domains traditionally reserved for Arts and Humanities education; c) To boost information and communication technological competence and digital literacy, to meet the requirements of (post)COVID-19 job market and workplace; d) to introduce digital meta-solutions for facilitation of formal and informal educational workflow and communication.
+The result of a fundamental Technosphere shift in the sphere of Education, induced by the pandemic development and enhanced by continuous iterative digitalization measures, was the need to take quick comprehensive action [29; 36] in order to achieve such desirable results: in order to achieve such desirable results: a) To activate comprehensive transdisciplinary domains and corresponding interdisciplinary skillsets, otherwise latent or underutilized in the educational process; b) To enhance the scope of communication skills beyond the domains traditionally reserved for Arts and Humanities education; c) To boost information and communication technological competence and digital literacy, to meet the requirements of (post)COVID-19 job market and workplace; d) to introduce digital meta-solutions for facilitation of formal and informal educational workflow and communication.

-The objective of the study is to explore the modelling and profiling of transdisciplinary communication as a meta-framework of education, modified by the Covid-19 emergency digitization measures in learning process.
+The objective of the study is to explore the modelling and profiling of meta-disciplinary framework of transformations in digital education, modified by the sustainable (pandemic) and emergency (wartime) digitization measures.